Vinality/Bootcamp-GoStack/README.md

 ### Exercise
 The exercise for this module consisted on building an application for scratch to dynamically add repositories to a list and upon clicking them, displaying a list of clickable issues that link to the actual issue on the web browser.

+## Module 3 - Flux Architecture on React Native <a name="Module3RN"></a>
+The third module consisted on converting the application made in the previous module to the Flux Architecture employing Redux.

+What I learned:
+* Flux Architecture with Redux
+* Store
+* Actions
+* Sagas
+* Reactotron for Debugging